vimeo/psalm/docs/running_psalm/issues/TaintedTextWithQuotes.md

 ## Mitigations

-- Sanitize user-input by using functions such as `htmlentities` or use an allowlist.
+- Sanitize user input by using functions such as `htmlentities` with the `ENT_QUOTES` flag or use an allowlist.
 - Set all cookies to `HTTPOnly`.
 - Consider using Content Security Policy (CSP), to limit the risk of XSS vulnerabilities.